Filter Sets: Setup Guide

 Inbound Phone Settings

-These settings are exclusive to filter sets IPR lead types such as Inbound Phone.
+These settings are exclusive to filter sets for IPR lead types such as Inbound Phone.

 Use Default Routing For Failed Calls

 When enabled, all calls that fail will be routed to the default number set in the Phone Routing tab.
-If this switch is set to “No”, Ring Timeout (below) should also be set to 0s.
-If “No”, the call will continue ringing until either the lead hangs up, the partner’s voicemail/IVR picks up, or the partner answers the phone.
+If this switch is set to "No", Ring Timeout should also be set to 0s.
+If "No", the call will continue ringing until either the lead hangs up, the partner's voicemail/IVR picks up, or the partner answers the phone.
 This setting is intended for use with partners who may not answer routed calls.
-By setting this switch to “Yes”, you can charge the partner for a call as soon as it is routed to them, at which point it is the partner’s responsibility to pick up the phone.

 Ring Timeout